-Greg Kershaw is manager of digital marketing at WD-40 in San Diego.
-Greg has experience in helping organizations build relationships, create conversations and tell stories through strategic planning, branding, media training, marketing communications, content development, video and social media.
-An alum of San Diego State University where he earned his BA in communications with an emphasis in public relations, Greg is also a graduate of LEAD San Diego’s EMBARK and IMPACT leadership programs, has completed the Word of Mouth Marketing Association’s community specialist certificate program and has earned his professional certificate in digital and social media from SDSU’s College of Extended Studies.
+Greg Kershaw is the director of digital and e-commerce marketing at WD-40 Company in San Diego.
+Greg has experience in helping organizations with strategic planning, branding, media training, marketing communications, content development, video and social media.
+An alum of San Diego State University where he earned his BA in communications with an emphasis in public relations, Greg is also a graduate of LEAD San Diego’s EMBARK and IMPACT leadership programs and has earned his professional certificate in digital and social media from SDSU’s College of Extended Studies.

-Matt serves as the Finance Committee chairperson and a member of the FFYC Board Fund Development Committee.
+Matt serves as the Board Treasurer and on the Resource Development Committee.
 Matt has been a registered investment adviser since 1991.
 He was elected to the board of the San Francisco East Bay Area’s mass transit provider, AC Transit, in 1994 and again in 1998, and served as president four times.
 He was also a member of the Alameda County Congestion Management Agency and helped put together the financial plan for the County’s half cent sales tax for transportation in 1998.
 He also worked to provide every low income high school student in the Alameda County area with a free bus pass.
 Matt is also a member of the executive committee of the San Francisco Bay Chapter of the Sierra Club and, in this role, works to improve transportation in the Bay Area.